About the Species

 For the most part, shortnose sturgeon are amphidromous fish—meaning they are born in freshwater, then live in their birth (natal) river, make short feeding or migratory trips into salt water, and then return to freshwater to feed and escape predation.
 All sturgeon, including shortnose sturgeon, spawn in freshwater.

 Lifespan is correlated with how far north or south shortnose sturgeon live, with adults reaching up to 60 years in Canada, but likely only 10 to 20 years in the Southeast.
 Southern populations tend to grow faster and reach sexual maturity at an earlier age than other populations.
-For example, shortnose sturgeon mature in South Carolina and Georgia rivers around 2 to 5 years of age, in the Hudson River at 7 to 10 years, and in the St. Johns River (Canada) at 12 to 18 years.
+For example, shortnose sturgeon mature in South Carolina and Georgia rivers around 2 to 5 years of age, in the Hudson River at 7 to 10 years, and in the Saint John River (Canada) at 12 to 18 years.

-Male shortnose sturgeon usually spawn every 1 to 2 years once they mature, while females spawn every 3 to 5 years.
+Male shortnose sturgeon usually spawn every 1 to 2 years once they mature, while females typically spawn every 3 to 5 years.
 The number of eggs females can produce is correlated with age and body size and ranges from 30,000 to 200,000 per year.

 The most significant threats to the species are dams that block access to spawning areas or lower parts of rivers, poor water quality, dredging, water withdrawals from rivers, and unintended catch in some commercial fisheries.

-Locks and dams on the Cape Fear River, North Carolina, and Santee-Cooper River, South Carolina; Savannah River, South Carolina/Georgia; and the Connecticut River impede access to upstream spawning habitat.
+Locks and dams on the Cape Fear River, North Carolina; Santee-Cooper River, South Carolina; Savannah River, South Carolina/Georgia; and the Connecticut River impede access to upstream spawning habitat.
 The dams on the Santee-Cooper system also prevent the dam-locked population of shortnose sturgeon from traveling downstream, below the dams, to areas with better food sources.